SandorNicuAlin/face-mask-detector/README.md

-# I will post documentation for this project soon..
+### :mask: I will deploy the project and post documentation for it soon..